dumpling-app/dumpling/README.md

   <h3 align="center">Dumpling</h3>

   <p align="center">
     A simple, all-in-one Wii U file dumper!
-Developed with the intent of making dumping games and other files for Cemu faster and easier.
+Developed with the intent of making dumping games and other files (for emulators like Cemu) faster and easier.
   </p>
 </p>